 That is, unless you somehow manage to find the one stock that changes everything.
 And we all know that's no easy task.

-To make matters worse, even if you do find a world-changing, fortune-making company such as Dell
+To make matters worse, even if you do find a world-changing, fortune-making company like Advanced Micro Devices

 Or has it?

-And that's why I want to introduce you to a world-renowned investor who specializes in finding winning stocks after everyone else on Wall Street says it's too late to cash in, and I want to give you the details on one top stock pick from his Motley Fool Rule Breakers service -- with no strings attached.
+And that's why I want to introduce you to a world-renowned investor who specializes in finding winning stocks after everyone else on Wall Street says it's too late to cash in, and why I'd like to give you the details on one top stock pick from his Motley Fool Rule Breakers service with no strings attached.
 (All you have to do is keep reading.)

 What you don't know could make you a fortune

 You may know I'm talking about Motley Fool co-founder David Gardner.
-And you may also know that America Online soared by some 20,000% after he recommended that investors buy it in the summer of 1994.
+And you may also know that AOL soared by some 20,000% after he recommended that investors buy it in the summer of 1994.

-But what you may not know is that America Online had more than quadrupled in the year before he recommended it -- and, as a result, lots of Wall Street "experts" were saying it was too late to cash in.
+But what you may not know is that it had more than quadrupled in the year before he recommended it -- and, as a result, lots of Wall Street "experts" were saying it was too late to cash in.

-It was the same story with Starbucks in 1998, with eBay in 1999, and more recently, with Intuitive Surgical
+It was the same story with Amgen and Starbucks

-David Gardner recommended this maker of non-invasive surgical equipment to his Motley Fool Rule Breakers members back in March 2005, when shares were selling for $44.17.
+David Gardner recommended this maker of noninvasive surgical equipment to his Rule Breakers members back in March 2005, when shares were selling for $44.17.
 One year before that, shares sold for $17.46 -- and for just $8.68 a year before that.

 In other words, it looked like Intuitive Surgical had already had its run.